marioroy/mandelbrot-python/README.md

 sudo apt install pocl-opencl-icd
 ```

-For NVIDIA graphics, install [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) for the `pycuda` demonstration.
+Using NVIDIA graphics?
+Install [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) for the `pycuda` demonstration.
 Important: Choose the CUDA Toolkit matching your display driver.
-I happen to be running the 515.x.x display driver, so selected CUDA Toolkit 11.7.1.
+I happen to be running the 515.x.x driver, so selected CUDA Toolkit 11.7.1.
 Your version may differ from mine.
 Adjust the paths accordingly.

 | Driver | CUDA Toolkit |
 |--------|--------------|